• Skip to primary navigation

 On the home page of every dining program website, there is a search field at the top to find participating restaurants near you.
 “Restaurants” is used broadly and can even include bars and clubs.

 Search by town/city or zip code.
-Remember to also think of destinations you might traveling and eating out.
+Remember to also think of destinations you might be traveling to and the restaurants in those locations.

 Want to maximize your miles and points earning?